Last updated for Decrediton v1.6.3.

 - Live Tickets - Mature tickets eligible to be called to vote

-In order to purchase tickets you just need to select which account to purchase tickets from, how many tickets you want to buy, and then press the Purchase button.
+In order to purchase tickets you just need to select which account to purchase tickets from, how many tickets you want to buy, select a VSP to use, and then press the Purchase button.

-This tab shows a summary of all of the tickets your wallet has ever purchased.
+This tab shows a summary of all of your immature and live tickets.
 Filters and sorting options are available to make browsing the list easier.

-This page displays various statistics about all of the available stakepools.
-The dropdown can be used to change the currently displayed pool.
+This page displays various statistics about all of the available VSPs.
+The dropdown can be used to change the currently displayed VSP.

 The accounts tab shows you the accounts in your wallet and allows you to add new ones.
 Accounts in Decred work just like bank accounts.
 They allow you to keep separate records of your DCR.
 This feature is most useful for those who run businesses and wish to keep separate accounts for tax records for example.
 Transferring DCR across accounts will create a transaction on the blockchain.

-The settings tab allows you to customise the units DCR amounts are displayed in and also allows you to switch Decrediton onto the testnet blockchain.
+The settings tab allows you to customize the units DCR amounts are displayed in and also allows you to switch Decrediton onto the testnet blockchain.